 For experience in non-traditional areas, see how what you did applies to the job you are applying for.
 For instance, if you were a volunteer for a charity, think about the skills you used and list them down, such as coordinating teams of volunteers or fundraising.
 The key is to frame what you did in a way that is relevant to your chosen industry.

 5. Frame Personal Time as Professional Development

 If you took time off to recharge yourself or to recover from a medical condition, it is perfectly fine.
 The key, as always, is to be candid and to frame it positively.
-Where possible, show the employer that you also took time to develop yourself professional during your sabbatical.
+Where possible, show the employer that you also took time to develop yourself professionally during your sabbatical.
 Here are some examples: